 THE EDIBLE GARDEN

-In most climates it's time to plant 'cut and come again' lettuce, silver beet and spinach, as well as beans, snow peas, beetroot, carrots, late-harvest broccoli, strawberries, rhubarb, sweet corn, zucchini, leek and cucumber, herbs, radishes and spring onions.
+In most climates it's time to plant 'cut and come again' lettuce, silver beet and spinach, along with beans, snow peas, beetroot, carrots, late harvest broccoli, eggplant, strawberries, rhubarb, sweet corn, zucchini, leek and cucumber, herbs, radishes and spring onions.
 If your frosts are over, it's time to plant a selection of tomatoes.
 Use prunings to create tee-pees and tents to support climbing vegetables.

 PESTS AND DISEASES

 At Redlands, a large garden in central Tasmania, I saw clever plastic holders for camphor hanging in the fruit trees to deter a range of pests.